Optimizing Your E-Commerce Website for Christmas 2023

 1. Analyze and learn

-Your number one task is to analyze last year’s statistics and learn from them.
+Your first task is to analyze and learn from last year’s statistics.
 Understanding the success or failure of your campaigns can help you create better campaigns this year.
 Analyzing data can also show you more ways to meet your customers’ needs.

 Here are some examples of questions you should ask when reviewing last year’s data: